web3/web3.js/packages/conflux-web-core/README.md

 # conflux-web-core

-This is a sub module of [ConfluxWeb.js][repo]
+This is a sub module of [ConfluxWeb][repo]

 The ```conflux-web-core``` contains the AbstractWeb3Module.
-This should be used if someone wants to implement a new web3 module.
+This should be used if someone wants to implement a new confluxWeb module.

 ## Installation